 - Shallow waters – Shallow waters provide ample access to sunlight, which is also great for coral reefs.
-Some coral reefs are known to be 91 metres deep, but that is not the case for Great Barrier Reef coral as it is considered coral-building which needs better access to sunlight.
+Some coral reefs are known to be 91 metres deep, but that is not the case for Great Barrier Reef coral as it is considered coral-building and needs better access to sunlight.

-- Sunlight – Sunlight is essential as it shines through and filters to the symbiotic algae.
+- Sunlight – Sunlight is essential as it shines through and filters the symbiotic algae.
 Symbiotic algae are more or less the core of the coral that helps produce energy in the form of carbon-rich compounds.
 These are so crucial!